-At the Alianza, she directs the coalition’s efforts to amplify visibility and advocacy of Chicanx/Latinx to transform youth injustice systems with long term solutions rooted in cultura, comunidad and healing.
+As the Interim Executive Director, he supports the coalition’s efforts to continue amplifying the visibility and advocacy of Chicanx/Latinx young leaders to transform youth justice systems with long-term solutions rooted in cultura, comunidad, and healing.

 Julia Ramirez is one of the interns at Alianza for Youth Justice.
 She is a first generation student who is currently completing the three-year program for the Masters in Social Work (MSW) program at California State University, Monterey Bay (CSUMB).

 Julia received the degree of Bachelor of Arts in Collaborative Health and Human Services (CHHS) with an interdisciplinary emphasis in Public Administration and Social Work from CSUMB in 2016.

 She currently works as a Spanish tutor for Upward Bound (UB), a pre-college readiness program for low-income and first generation high school students, at Monterey Peninsula College (MPC).

 Sussan Garcia is a passionate Central American advocate and researcher who sees the digital world as the future of accessible education that centers the teachings of decolonial, queer, Black, Indigenous feminist, system-impacted communities.
 She was born and raised on Canarsee land, also known as Queens, New York City by two Guatemalan parents.